TERREMEMBER/znbase/docs/content/v2.2/explore/linear-scalability/docker.md

 $ ./yb-docker-ctl remove_node 4
 ```

 - Refresh the <a href='http://localhost:7000/tablet-servers' target="_blank">tablet-servers</a> page to see the stats update.
 The `Time since heartbeat` value for that node will keep increasing.
-Once that number reaches 60s (i.e. 1 minute), YugabyteDB will change the status of that node from ALIVE to DEAD.
+Once that number reaches 60s (i.e. 1 minute), ZNbaseDB will change the status of that node from ALIVE to DEAD.
 Note that at this time the universe is running in an under-replicated state for some subset of tablets.

 ![Read and write IOPS with 4th node dead](/images/ce/linear-scalability-4-nodes-dead-docker.png)

-- After 300s (5 minutes), YugabyteDB's remaining nodes will re-spawn new tablets that were lost with the loss of node 4.
+- After 300s (5 minutes), ZNbaseDB's remaining nodes will re-spawn new tablets that were lost with the loss of node 4.
 Each remaining node's tablet count will increase from 18 to 24.

 ## 6. Clean up (optional)